CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.md

     List the ingredients for a cheesecake in a bulleted format.
     ```

-1. It will create the document on that topic of interest with its transformative and innovative capabilities.
+1. It will create a document on that topic of interest with its transformative and innovative capabilities.
 Choose **Keep it** if you are satisfied with the content, else you can also **Regenerate** or **Discard** it.

-    >Note: You can also choose **"Copilot"** icon present on the top of the page and utilise the service.
+    >**Note:** You can also choose the **"Copilot"** icon present on the top of the page and utilise the service.

-1. You can also link an external word document present in your **OneDrive account** and generate output based on that by choosing **Reference your content** and selecting the preferred document.
+1. You can also link an external Word document present in your **OneDrive account** and generate output based on that by choosing **Reference your content** and selecting the preferred document.

 Here are some of the prompts you can take help of to explore more on Copilot in Word on existing documents: